Frequently Asked Questions

 WSO2_UPDATES_SKIP_MIGRATIONS="true"

-2. Download/Copy the required U2 base pack to your pipeline workspace.
+2. Download or copy the required U2 base pack to your pipeline workspace.
 (You can download the U2 base pack from the WSO2 website and host it internally so that you can access the same from your pipeline.)

-3. Unzip the product pack.
-Use the command shown below:
+3. Unzip the product pack and use the command shown below:

 unzip -q <product pack zip name>

 4. Run the update tool suited to your OS.
-Refer the link
+Refer to link

 Note :